 Today, we will conduct a detailed anatomy of Push Notifications and find out all about it.
 So, pack a little patience and the quest for learning, and embark upon this insightful journey with us.

-What are Push Notifications: A detailed introduction
+What is a Push Notification?
+A detailed introduction

 Push notifications are the small clickable messages that appear on the users’ devices.
 These messages are used by brands, businesses, and service providers to inform and educate the consumers.